-So, after dragging myself out of my house at just before 1pm on Saturday afternoon, I made my way to Urmston Station for the train onwards to Liverpool South Parkway for the connection onwards to Runcorn itself.
+So, after dragging myself out of my house at just before 1pm on Saturday afternoon, I made my way for the train onwards to Liverpool South Parkway for the connection onwards to Runcorn itself.
 A little interesting non-league connection for you: Did you know that South Parkway Station stands on the site of Holly Park, formerly home to South Liverpool FC in their glory days?
 This was also the ground where the first game in the UK was played under ‘permanent’ floodlights in September 1949 with “South” entertaining a touring Nigeria side, who competed barefoot and drew 2-2!
 The great Hungarian Ferenc Puskas also took to the field at this lost ground, so next time you transit through South Parkway, just think, you are treading the same steps as Puskas did almost 50 years previous… (Look into the story of how it came about, it’s truly wonderful!)

 After pondering this thought and how I was to include it in my blog somewhere on the trip to Merseyside, I hopped off one train and a short walk to the neighbouring platform was all that was required.
 That is until the platforms were changed and the waiting passengers were forced to trudge up the steps and over to Platform 1, the other side of the tracks…